 (PAN) for external students, i.e. those who have not up to that point studied at Sutton Coldfield Grammar School for Girls, is 20.
 The Sixth Form is open to girls only.

-Places in the Sixth Form are offered on the basis of the following criteria:

-- A minimum of Grade 5 in either English Language or Literature and in Mathematics; - A minimum of five different subjects graded 7-9; - The availability of places, bearing in mind the total efficiency of the School; - Meeting the required criteria for three or more subjects to be studied at A-Level.
-In order to be able to take a particular subject at A-Level, a grade 7-9 at GCSE in that subject is expected.
-Where the subject to be studied has not been taken at GCSE, an equivalent subject may be used at the discretion of the School.
+Places in the Sixth Form are offered on the basis of the following criteria: A minimum of Grade 5 in either English Language or Literature and in Mathematics; A minimum of five different subjects graded 7-9; Where students have studied alternatives to GCSE, equivalent qualifications (such as an international qualification) may be considered at the discretion of the School; Where an A-level subject needs to have been studied at GCSE, a grade 7-9 is required (for Biology, Chemistry, French, Spanish, Mathematics and Physics); The availability of places, bearing in mind the total efficiency of the School; Meeting the required criteria for three or more subjects to be studied at A-Level Meeting the required criteria for three or more subjects to be studied at A-Level.
 Where Sixth Form places are over-subscribed, the following criteria will be applied to the allocation of places, in the order given below.
-Within each of the criteria, there will be rank ordering, based on academic ability demonstrated by GCSE grades:

-- 1) Children who are looked after or previously looked-after children (CLA) - 2) Students in receipt of Pupil Premium funding (ie eligible for free school meals at any point in the 6 years prior to the application closing date.
-The School will require proof of eligibility for Pupil Premium funding with the final school report for predicted grades and reserves the right to withdraw the offer of a place if it has been made on the basis of an incorrect or misleading application) - 3) All other students.
+Within each of the criteria, there will be rank ordering, based on academic ability demonstrated by GCSE grades: 1) Children who are looked after or previously looked-after children (CLA) 2) Students in receipt of Pupil Premium funding (ie eligible for free school meals at any point in the 6 years prior to the application closing date).
+The School will require proof of eligibility for Pupil Premium funding with the students' GCSE results and reserves the right to withdraw the offer of a place if it has been made on the basis of an incorrect or misleading application) 3) All other students.
+Places will be offered following the publication of GCSE results.
+Applicants need to provide proof of their GCSE results to the School before 1.00pm on GCSE Results Day.

-Conditional places will be offered based on predicted GCSE grades supplied by the applicant's school or in a school report.

-Places will be confirmed following the publication of GCSE results.
-Applicants need to provide proof of their GCSE results to the School between 11.00am and 1.00pm on GCSE Results Day.
 Students due to be away on Results Day must make arrangements for their results to be sent to the School.
-If proof of results is not received by 1.00pm, the conditional offer of a place may be withdrawn.
+If proof of results is not received by 1.00pm, a place may not be offered.
 Students also need to bring proof of eligibility for Pupil Premium funding or that they are CLA.